Execution contexts

 • All stack items beyond the 16th item get "hidden" from the invoked procedure.
 That is, from the standpoint of the invoked procedure, the initial stack depth is set to 16.

-When the called procedure returns, the following happens:
+When the callee returns, the following happens:

 The manipulations of the stack depth described above have the following implications: